 From 1991 to 1996, Dr. Hoffman served on the faculty of the University of Pennsylvania School of Medicine and as an attending surgeon at the Children’s Hospital of Philadelphia.
 He is internationally recognized for his research and clinical work in pediatric trauma, hepato-biliary and liver transplant surgery, upper gastrointestinal surgery, and the surgical management of complex congenital malformations.
 He has authored or co-authored more than 50 articles and book chapters on a variety of medical topics, and is currently an invited author for textbook chapters on cardioethics and transplantation.

-Dr. Hoffman was recently appointed by federal judges to national Plaintiffs Steering Committees in cases involving Testosterone replacement therapy drugs (before the U.S. District Court for the Northern District of Illinois), and the anticoagulant drug Xarelto (before the U.S. District Court for the Eastern District of Louisiana).
+Dr. Hoffman was appointed by federal judges to national Plaintiffs Steering Committees in cases involving Testosterone replacement therapy drugs (before the U.S. District Court for the Northern District of Illinois), and the anticoagulant drug Xarelto (before the U.S. District Court for the Eastern District of Louisiana).
+He also was recently appointed to the national Science Committee involving Talcum powder products (before the U.S. District Court in New Jersey).

-As a member of those two committees, Dr. Hoffman will play integral leadership roles in shaping plaintiff's cases as those mass tort cases progress.
+As a member of those three committees, Dr. Hoffman will play integral leadership roles in shaping plaintiff’s cases as those mass tort cases progress.

 In February 2015, The Legal Intelligencer named Dr. Hoffman among the 10 Top Lateral Hires for 2014.
 The nation’s oldest legal journal said the selection took into account the effect Dr. Hoffman’s departure had on his former firm, the impact it represented for Ross Feller Casey and “the buzz around the market when the move took place.”